Rajiv Kumar (economist)

 Rajiv Kumar (born 6 July 1951) is an Indian economist who had served as the second vice-chairman of the NITI Aayog.
 He also served as the chancellor of Gokhale Institute of Politics and Economics, Pune.
 His earlier stint in government was initially with the Ministry of Industry and subsequently in the Ministry of Finance, as economic advisor during the reform years of 1991-1994.
 He has wide experience of having worked in government, academia, industry associations, as well as in international financial institutions.
 He also served as an independent director on the central boards of the Reserve Bank of India and the State Bank of India.

 Kumar is the writer of several books on India's economy and national security.
 He is an economic columnist for major Indian publications and is a speaker on the Indian political economy.

 Early life and education

-He has a bachelor's degree from St. Stephen college, Delhi University.
-Kumar holds a Ph.D from the Lucknow University, which he received in 1978 and another Ph.D. in economics from Oxford University, which he received in 1981.
+He studied at Modern School, Delhi; St. Stephen’s College, Delhi University; and Canning College, Lucknow University, from where he received his Ph.D in 1978.
+He later attended New College, Oxford University, earning his D.Phil in Economics in 1982.